srappel/srappel.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Conservation and Environmental Science, University of Wisconsin-Milwaukee, 2012
+**B.S.
+Conservation and Environmental Science** University of Wisconsin-Milwaukee, 2012

-* GIS Certificate, University of Wisconsin-Milwaukee, 2013
+**GIS Certificate** University of Wisconsin-Milwaukee, 2013

-* M.S. in Geography, University of Wisconsin-Milwaukee, 2015
+**M.S.
+Geography** University of Wisconsin-Milwaukee, 2015

 Work experience
 ======

-Geospatial Information Specialist, American Geographical Society Library, UW-Milwaukee Libraries, 2016-Present.
+### **Geospatial Information Specialist** American Geographical Society Library, UW-Milwaukee Libraries
+*2016-Present*

+* Curate and maintain the digital spatial data clearinghouse including working towards UWM Libraries goals of digital preservation

+* Provide reference and research consultations related to geospatial information •Provide reference services related to the AGS Library collection as needed
+* Supervise GIS student internship program

+* Provide digital spatial data instruction in the form of class visits, presentations, and workshops

+* Collaborate with professionals at UWM Libraries, other faculty and staff at UWM, faculty and staff at other UW institutions, and members of the community for various projects and initiatives

 GIS Student Intern, American Geographical Society Library, UWM Libraries, 2013-2015.